-“An inclusion of a Ukrainian IT-company for the second time to the list of the world’s best outsourcing companies does mean that despite of the challenges in the country, we are keeping the highest quality of IT services provided to our customers,” says Ruslan Olkhovsky, Softengi’s Managing Partner.
+“An inclusion of a Ukrainian IT company for the second time to the list of the world’s best outsourcing companies does mean that despite of the challenges in the country, we are keeping the highest quality of IT services provided to our customers,” says Ruslan Olkhovsky, Softengi’s Managing Partner.

-Softengi is one of the four Ukrainian IT companies included in top 100 and is included in The Global Outsourcing 100 for the second time.
-In 2014 the company was Rising Star #5 and was also included in Best 10 Rising Stars in Financial Services, Research & Development, Employees in Eastern Europe and a number of other sub-rankings.
+Softengi is one of the four Ukrainian IT companies included in the top 100 and is included in The Global Outsourcing 100 for the second time.
+In 2014 the company was Rising Star #5 and was also included in Best 10 Rising Stars in Financial Services, Research & Development, Employees in Eastern Europe, and a number of other sub-rankings.

 “The ten-year milestone made it the perfect time to expand and build upon the Global Outsourcing 100’s growing recognition and value,” said Michael Corbett, IAOP Chairman.
 “We’ve done that with a greater emphasis on making it easier to find companies and the excellence required to make the list.
 We’re pleased to once again recognize the field’s top outsourcing providers and advisors at the 2015 Outsourcing World Summit and in FORTUNE magazine.”

 The published lists of company names are listed alphabetically.
 The lists of the best companies in each of the four judging categories will be published in June in a special advertising section of the 2nd Quarter 2015 FORTUNE 500 issue of FORTUNE magazine.